akravt1274/Challenge-Note-Taker/README.md

 # Note Taker

 ## Description
-In this challenge, I built an application called Note Taker that can be used to write, save and delete notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+In this challenge, I built the back end for an application called Note Taker, integrated it with front end, provided in the starter code, and deployed the entire application to Render.
+The Note Taker application can be used to write, save and delete notes.
+* Note: the front end code provided is buggy - to see the changes after adding a new note or deleting existing note, a user needs refresh the page.

+This application will use an Express.js back end and will store and retrieve notes from a JSON file on the back end.

+The following HTML routes were created:
+* GET /notes to return the notes.html file.
+* GET * to return the index.html file.

+The following API routes were created:
+* GET /api/notes to read the db.json file and return all saved notes as JSON.
+* POST /api/notes to receive a new note to save on the request body, add it to the db.json file, and then return the new note to the client.
+A unique id is given to each note when it's saved (using 'short-unique-id' npm package).
+* DELETE /api/notes/:id to receive a query parameter containing the id of a note to delete.

 ## Table of Contents
 * [Installation](#installation)